softleader/specification-mapper/README.md

 In the Clean Architecture, Specification Mapper provides a convenient way to convert and use any POJO in any layer.
 By using Specification Mapper, we can effectively manage dependencies between layers and achieve a clear and structured code architecture.
 With Specification Mapper, you can define and manipulate specifications more effortlessly in your application, improving code readability and maintainability.

 The current version is implemented using Javax.
-Versions for Javax implementations typically start with _1.x_.
 If you are using Jakarta, please refer to [this link](https://github.com/softleader/specification-mapper/tree/jakarta).

 ## Getting Started